aosaimy/buckwalter-transliteration/README.md

 ## Supported Modules
 1. **bw2utf and utf2bw:** Classical Buckwalter transliteration.
 2. **bw2utfsafe and utf2bwsafe:** Safer version of classical Buckwalter transliteration.
 Instead of symbols, it uses accented latin character.
 The output is still in UTF8 format.
-3. **qac2utf utf2qac:** An extended version of classical Buckwalter transliteration.
+3. **qac2utf and utf2qac:** An extended version of classical Buckwalter transliteration.
 As described in corpus.quran.com

 ## Install
 `npm install aosaimy/buckwalter-transliteration`